MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-application-control/event-id-explanations.md

 The following events provide helpful diagnostic information when a WDAC policy includes the ISG or MI option.
 These events can help you debug why something was allowed/denied based on managed installer or ISG.
 Events 3090, 3091, and 3092 don't necessarily indicate a problem but should be reviewed in context with other events like 3076 or 3077.

-These events are found in the **CodeIntegrity - Operational** event log, unless otherwise noted.
+Unless otherwise noted, these events are found in either the **CodeIntegrity - Operational** event log or the **CodeIntegrity - Verbose** event log depending on your version of Windows.

 | Event ID | Explanation |
 |--------|---------|